AlibabaCloudDocs/alikafka/intl.en-US/User guide/Query messages.md

     **Note:**

-    -   This operation is supported only for instances of Professional Edition.
+    -   This operation is supported only by Message Queue for Apache Kafka instances of the Professional Edition.
     -   You can download up to 10 MB of messages at a time.
 If the total size of the queried messages exceeds 10 MB, only the first 10 MB of message content can be downloaded.